WestleyArgentum/westleyargentum.github.io/README.md

 A piece about identifying special interests with the most influence in Congress.
 Originally a blog post, later published by [Dataconomy](http://dataconomy.com/congress-is-a-game-and-we-have-the-data-to-show-whos-winning/).

 ##### [Using Genetic Algorithms to Break Things](http://blog.westleyargentum.com/blog/2014/05/18/using-genetic-algorithms-to-break-things/)
-A piece about embracing the stochastic nature of genetic algorithms.
+A piece about embracing the stochastic nature of genetic algorithms and using them to find problems with models and simulations.

 ### Organizations